 Another important feature of ski socks is the material they are made out of.
 The most common you will see is merino wool.
-Merino is awesome for a few reasons, including its sweat-wicking properties, its odor resistance, and its ability to keep in heat even when it's wet.
+Merino is awesome for a few reasons, including its moisture and sweat-wicking properties, its odor resistance, and its ability to keep in heat even when it's wet.
 There are also some awesome synthetic options that have similar properties, but the main story is no cotton socks.

 Rule 3: Heat mold your boot liners

 I heat molded my boot liners for the first time a few years ago, and I will do it with every new ski boot I buy from here on out.
-Here’s why: boot liners have cushioning.
+Here’s why: boot liners have foam cushioning.
 Over time, as you ski in your boots, the tighter, more high-use areas will pack out a bit, meaning that the liner will compress, making it thinner in some spots.
 This will give you more room in those areas, taking a snug boot from being a bit on the uncomfortable side of snug to perfectly fitting.
 That can take time though and is a bit of an uncomfortable process.
 Heat molding your liners is a way of expediting that process.

 Rule 4: Start the day off right

 Keep your boots warm the night before.
 Don’t allow any possibility of your socks getting wet before they go into your boots.
-Make sure your sock isn’t bunched up in your boot and keep the bottom of your base layers out of there.
+Make sure your sock isn’t bunched up in your boot, and keep the bottom of your base layers out of there.
 Also, make sure the tongue is inside the liner and realigned correctly before buckling anything.
 Lightly buckle everything first, do a few forward flexes, and tighten those buckles to ensure you have a good fit.

 Use that Velcro power strap at the top of the boot and make sure it's tight enough.
-You can tighten it throughout the day if need be and unbuckle in long lift lines, on lifts, and in the lodge so the blood flow to your feet is a little better (it’ll also keep them warmer).
+You can tighten it throughout the day if need be and unbuckle it in long lift lines, on lifts, and in the lodge, so the blood flow to your feet is a little better (it’ll also keep them warmer).
 If you get a foot cramp, take a short break inside and try to massage it out early on so it doesn't get worse.
 Getting careless about buckling, bunched-up socks, and the like is going to lead to avoidable pressure points and make your ski day less enjoyable, so it’s worth paying attention to.

 Rule 5: Don’t settle for an uncomfortable foot

-Boots are perhaps the most important piece of gear you can spend time on getting dialed-in perfectly.
+Boots are perhaps the most important piece of gear you can spend time on getting dialed in perfectly.
 It’s what controls your ski and is the most common discomfort complaint I hear from skiers.
 Don’t settle on something that isn’t working.
 Luckily, you shouldn’t have to.
 There are a lot of different brands, fits, and options for customization post-purchase.
-Ski boots have come a long way and every year they get better.
+Ski boots have come a long way, and every year they get better.
 It has never been easier to find a ski boot that is comfortable!

 Here are a few more post-purchase customizations you may want to look into if you have something specific that is making it difficult to find a boot that doesn’t hurt!

 If you have high arches or a flat foot, it’s a great idea to invest in insoles early on so you don't have issues with plantar fasciitis or foot muscle fatigue.
-There are a range of different options, from the cheaper side of standard cut-to-fit insoles to more expensive fully custom insoles.
+There is a range of different insole options, from the cheaper side of standard cut-to-fit insoles to more expensive fully custom insoles.

 Custom Boot Liners

 If a custom insole or a custom footbed isn’t enough, there are a lot of companies that make custom liners.
-The most popular is Intuition Liners and the brand offers a variety of different options for people who have tried everything and still can’t make their feet happy on the slopes.
+The most popular is Intuition Liners, and the brand offers a variety of different options for people who have tried everything and still can’t make their feet happy on the slopes.